Hampsthwaite

-Hampsthwaite is a large village and civil parish in Nidderdale in the Harrogate district of North Yorkshire, England.
+Hampsthwaite is a large village and civil parish in Nidderdale in the county of North Yorkshire, England.
 It lies on the south bank of the River Nidd 5 mi north west of Harrogate.
 In the 2011 census the parish had a population of 1,083.

 The centre of the village is designated as a Conservation Area.
-Hampsthwaite lies just outside the Nidderdale Area of Outstanding Natural Beauty, but the area to the north and west of the village is recognised as an Area of Great Landscape Value.
+Hampsthwaite lies just outside the Nidderdale National Landscape, but the area to the north and west of the village is recognised as an Area of Great Landscape Value.

 History

 The toponym is of Old Norse origin, and means "clearing (thwaite) of a man named Hamal".

 In 1304, Edward I granted a charter to Hampsthwaite to hold an annual market and fair on the Feast of St Thomas the Martyr.
 The ancient parish of Hampsthwaite covered a wide area, and included the townships of Birstwith, Felliscliffe, Menwith with Darley and Thornthwaite with Padside.
 All these places became separate civil parishes in 1866.

 Between 1875 and March 1951, the village had a station on the Nidd Valley Railway between Harrogate and Pateley Bridge.

-Hampsthwaite was in the West Riding of Yorkshire until 1974, when it was transferred to the new county of North Yorkshire.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Amenities

-Hampsthwaite has a Village Room, the Memorial Hall for larger events, a post office, a shop, and a pub, the Joiners' Arms and Hampsthwaite Church of England Primary School (established in 1860).
+Hampsthwaite has a Village Room, the Memorial Hall for larger events, a shop, and a pub, the Joiners' Arms and Hampsthwaite Church of England Primary School (established in 1860).